 By taking advantage of the Sustainable Energy Program, you can save money, help reduce the need for energy during expensive peak periods and help delay the necessity to build high-cost power plants.

 Funds are available on a first-come, first-served basis beginning Jan.
-1, 2015.
+1, 2019.

 Customers in existing homes and commercial buildings with no wall or minimal attic insulation (R-19 or less) can qualify for up to $1,000 to seal penetrations and upgrade insulation levels to current energy code standards.
 Incentives are available at $0.80/square foot for wall insulation and $0.50/square foot for attic insulation.
 A pre and post blower door test also is required.
 Talk to one of the Sustainable Energy Program participating contractors for further details.

 These energy-efficiency measures improve comfort and reduce your energy use.
 More about money-saving tips